Orchestrate-AI/community-extensions/extension-communication.md

 7. **Workflow Continuation**: The Workflow Engine continues with the next steps in the workflow.

+Note: Throughout this process, it's important to remember that environment variables provided to the extension cannot be modified at runtime.
+They are set when the extension pod is created and remain constant for the duration of the extension's execution.

+It is crucial that all extensions strictly adhere to this communication flow.
+Deviating from this sequence can lead to unexpected behavior and errors in the workflow execution.
+When developing your extension, ensure that you implement each step of this process in the correct order.

 This diagram provides a clear visual representation of how an extension communicates with Redis and fits into the overall workflow process.